 After reading the scoop from Bloomberg about Google Rank Brain, learning more about it in-depth from expert opinions, and reflecting on how we can use this for our clients I think it‘s time for me to explore it further.
-A major update from Google is a serious matter for Australian SEO companies, so understanding how it works and its effect on SEO is key to providing the best SEO services and strategies for our clients.
+A major update from Google is a serious matter for an SEO company, so understanding how it works and its effect on SEO is key to providing the best SEO services and strategies for our clients.

 So let’s take a closer look into Google RankBrain and understand how it could affect your presence online.